 Students will have two degree-completion options.
 They may opt to complete a practicum or write a thesis.
 These options will allow students to tailor the degree to their own professional/academic goals.
 The program prepares students to learn how to lead outreach programs within their chosen discipline yet offers the flexibility to prepare students for a Ph.D. program.

-Admission to the Public Communication MA program is based on undergraduate GPA, resume, letter of intent, and letters of recommendation.
+Admission to the Public Communication MA program is based on resume, letter of intent, and references.
 An applicant interested in pursuing an MA in Public Communication should:

-2. Submit official college/university transcript showing the conferment of a Bachelor's degree with an overall GPA of 2.75* or higher on a 4.0 GPA scale
+2. Submit official college/university transcript showing the conferment of a bachelor's degree.

 *Students with an undergraduate GPA lower than 2.75 may still be considered for the program based on their other strengths.
 These students will be conditionally admitted for the first semester and must achieve a 3.0 GPA to be fully admitted to the program.
-Conditional approval will be considered for students who have especially strong work history, letters of recommendation, and/or students whose undergraduate GPA in the major is markedly higher then their overall GPA.
+Conditional approval will be considered for students who have especially strong work history and/or students whose undergraduate GPA in the major is markedly higher than their overall GPA.

 International students will be required to meet the minimum TOEFL score of 213 on the computerized test and 550 on the paper test.